-Dry eye is very common and may be made worse during the winter when the wind blows cold air and when our furnaces pump drier air throughout our homes.
+Dry eye is very common and often worse during the winter when the wind blows cold air and when our furnaces pump drier air throughout our homes.
 Dry spots on the eye develop and cause the watering.
-Simply, dry eye syndrome results from a decrease in the amount or quality of the eyes’ natural tears.
-A person suffering from dry eye may report a gritty or scratchy sensation, a blurry “film” over their vision that often clears after a few blinks, and surprisingly, even a watery eye.
+Dry eye syndrome results from a decrease in the amount or quality of the eyes’ natural tears.
+A person suffering from dry eye may report a gritty or scratchy sensation, a blurry “film” over their vision that often clears after a few blinks, and even a watery eye.
 Although dry eyes rarely cause serious problems, the discomfort dryness creates can have a significant impact on a person’s quality of life.

 Our tears, produced by glands found in the mucous membrane lining our eyelids, are actually different layered components.
 The main component is a water-like layer that keeps the surface of the eye moist.
 A second layer made of mucus helps the water layer stabilize and adhere to the eye.
 The third layer is oily and prevents the water layer from evaporating.
 Together, these three layers form a unique tear formula, comforting our eyes with moisture and lubrication throughout the day and night.